We’ve been working with our EDI in Housing member group to drive progress towards a more equal, diverse, and inclusive housing association sector

-This brand new tool developed by the NHF enables housing associations to compare workforces to the communities they serve.
-By supporting the sector to better understand the diverse characteristics of their residents, and how their workforces compare to them, we are ensuring the sector forms a solid foundation for ensuring sector leadership is diverse, and that housing association workplaces embrace equality.
+By supporting the sector to better understand the diverse characteristics of their communities, and how their workforces compare to them, we are helping the sector form a solid foundation for ensuring our leadership is diverse, and that housing association workplaces embrace equality.

 Please login to access this member only content.